KrisPett/chaincuet-wiki/docs/aws/ecs.md

 5. Trigger the Task Definition and refresh the ECS to new build
 6. Task Definition is a template for the container to run on ECS (similar to docker-compose)
 7. Create a Service and specify security group
+8. Create auto scaling min 0 and max 2, add policy EcsServiceAverageCPUUtilizationScalingPolicy -> target value 70 (reduce the price)
-8. Create ALB using ECS and specify the security group and the service
+9. Create ALB using ECS and specify the security group and the service
-9. Create A record in Route53 to point to ALB
+10. Create A record in Route53 to point to ALB
-10. Create a redirect rule in ALB to redirect to https (listener tab)
+11. Create a redirect rule in ALB to redirect to https (listener tab)